If you are new to Spring Framework, or you know Spring but are new to Java configuration, take this as your first course.

-If you are new to Spring 4 and Java configuration, I would highly recommend that before taking any other Spring course, you should take this course first.
+If you are new to Spring or Java configuration, I would highly recommend that before taking any other Spring course, you should take this course first.

 You should be knowing Java to be able to follow this course.
 Knowledge of web development will help, because in some examples we have used a bit of Spring MVC, but is not needed.

-Sanjay has about 22 years of programming and leading experience.
+Sanjay has more than 20 years of programming and leading experience.
 Since 2009, he is working on Spring Framework full-time for developing complex applications and microservices for multiple clients.
 He also leads the development of Spring Lemon.

-Presently he is working as the principal technical lead of Bridgeton Research, Inc..
-Prior to joining Bridgeton, he was the technical director of RAD Solutions Private Limited, doing research on open source tools, frameworks, patterns and methodologies for rapid application development.
+He is currently the director of naturalprogrammer dot com, providing consulting on developing large scale real-world applications.
+Prior to that, he was a technical lead at RAD Solutions Private Limited, doing research on open source tools, frameworks, patterns and methodologies for rapid application development.
 Previously, he was a project leader at Cambridge Solutions and an assistant manager at L & T Limited.
 He is an MCA from Osmania University and a B. Sc.
 (Physics) from Sambalpur University, India.

 He is also the author of many real-world books and tutorials around Spring, with about 40K students at Udemy, YouTube and Gumroad.